Science and Engineering Ethics

 Science and Engineering Ethics is a quarterly peer-reviewed scientific journal covering ethics as it relates to science and engineering.
-It was established in 1995 and is published by Springer Science+Business Media.
+It was established in 1995 by Opragen Publications and is currently published by Springer Science+Business Media.
 The editors-in-chief are Dena K. Plemmons (University of California, Riverside) and Behnam Taebi (TU Delft, the Netherlands).
 According to the Journal Citation Reports, the journal has a 2018 impact factor of 2.275.